openmrs-archive/openmrs-contrib-atlas-docker/README.md

 Rename atlas.cfg.sample to atlas.cfg and chaqnge values with your configuration :

 - `HTTP_PORT` : http port to access Atlas application (use 80, shutdown apache on your host)
-- `HTTPS_PORT` : https port to access Atlas application (use 443, shutdown apache on your host)
 - `SSH_PORT` : port number to ssh to the container (use, 22 or 23 if sshd is allready running on your host)
 - `HOST` : choose your container hostname
 - `MYSQL_PASSWORD` : root mysql pqssword